electriclump/movierama/README.md

 Check that everything works by seeding the database with a few users and movies:

     $ ./bin/seed

+ You'll also need a SendGrid API key in your environment with the name `SENDGRID_API_KEY`.

 #### Launching the app